Ethionine

 Ethionine is a non-proteinogenic amino acid structurally related to methionine, with an ethyl group in place of the methyl group.

 Ethionine is an antimetabolite and methionine antagonist.
-It prevents amino acid incorporation into proteins and interferes with cellular use of adenosine triphosphate (ATP).
-Because of these pharmacological effects, ethionine is highly toxic and is a potent carcinogen.
+It is a substrate for methionyl-tRNA synthetase and is incorporated into proteins.

 Ethionine has been found to naturally occur in the edible pulp of the durian fruit, and postulated to be a biosynthetic precursor for ethanethiol and other strong odorants found in the fruit.